 Dr. Miller completed his undergraduate degree in biology at Stanford University, where he was active in development of microsurgical devices with the Department of Ophthalmology under the mentorship of Daniel Palanker, PhD and Mark Blumenkranz, MD.
 He completed his MD and PhD graduate work at University of California, San Francisco (UCSF), where he developed primary neuronal culture models of Huntington's disease under the mentorship of Steve Finkbeiner at the UCSF-affiliated Gladstone Institute of Neurological Disease.
 He completed his internal medicine internship in the Bay Area at Kaiser Permanente Oakland.
 Seeking to combine his post-graduate medical and scientific training, he became the inaugural awardee for the University of Michigan Kellogg Eye Center's Pre-Residency Research Fellowship.
 This fellowship allowed for establishment of an independent research program prior to joining the ophthalmology residency.
 He completed the fellowship in 2016, joining the residency program in July 2016 and finishing in June 2019.
 He then completed a medical retina and research fellowship also at the Kellogg Eye Center before joining the faculty in summer of 2021.
 His research program seeks to establish primary and iPS RPE culture models of dry AMD as a platform for testing therapeutic interventions.
 Numerous projects exist in the lab for interested residents, medical students, or other trainees.

 Outside of work, Dr. Miller enjoys squash (co-founding the Stanford Squash intercollegiate program while an undergraduate), foreign policy debates (co-founding a national organization dedicated to addressing human rights violations in Sudan), cooking with his wife, and watching his three young children grow up.

 Areas of Interest

-Human primary and induced pluripotent stem cell-derived (iPSC) RPE culture models of dry macular degeneration; autophagy; RPE lipid biology
+Human primary and induced pluripotent stem cell-derived (iPSC) RPE culture models of dry macular degeneration; autophagy; RPE lipid biology and metabolism